snoyberg/posa-chapter/warp.md

 As of this writing, `mighty` uses the prefork technique to fork processes to utilize cores and Warp does not have this functionality.
-Haskell community is now developing parallel IO manager.
+The Haskell community is now developing a parallel IO manager.
-A Haskell program with parallel IO manager is executed as a single process and multiple IO managers run as native threads to utilize cores.
+A Haskell program with the parallel IO manager is executed as a single process and multiple IO managers run as native threads to utilize cores.
-And each user thread is executed on any one of cores.
+Each user thread is executed on any one of the cores.
+If and when this code is merged into GHC,
-If it will be merged to GHC, Warp itself can use this architecture without any modifications.
+Warp itself will be able to use this architecture without any modifications.

 ## Warp's architecture